kiegroup/process-migration-service/README.md

 # Process Instance Migration Service

 This service is intended to be deployed as a standalone application.
 It must be integrated with one or more KIE Process Server instances to be able to execute migrations remotely.
+TEST

 The two entities that will be used are _Migration Plans_ and _Migrations_.